Published 24 March 2020, updated 21 February 2021

-Here’s some activities – online and offline – to keep them occupied that allow for physical distancing and safe hygiene practices and/or that let you stay in and stay sane.
-Please follow the restriction guidelines for the region at the time.
+But here’s some activities – online and offline – to keep them occupied that will keep them safe and that let you stay in and stay sane.
 To check what activities are restricted check here.

-Pack your own picnic or order a picnic pack from a local restaurant of café (that you can pick up without contact) and find a spot to enjoy away from others – perhaps in your own garden or on your balcony.
+Pack your own picnic or order a picnic pack from a local restaurant of café (that you can pick up without contact) and find a spot to enjoy – perhaps in your own garden or on your balcony.

 Google maps – take a virtual tour of the region.
-Set the kids a task of 10 places to find on the map and drop pins to create an itinerary ‘to look forward to’ of all the places you’ll visit when restrictions ease.
+Set the kids a task of 10 places to find on the map and drop pins to create an itinerary to get excited about of all the places you’ll visit when restrictions ease.

 Read a book by a local Yarra Valley or Dandenong Ranges author.
 Eastern Regional Libraries in the region have loads of books to borrow online.
-They are also running storytime livestreams on their Facebook page and have author interviews to listen to plus free Busy Kids entertainment programs online.
-Audible.com have also put thousands of books online for free access and instant streaming for kids of all ages.
+They are loads of storytime livestreams on Facebook pages and YouTube or try Audible.com where there are thousands of books online for free access and instant streaming for kids of all ages.

-The Yarra Centre is launching 100+ free online health classes accessible in your lounge room.
+The Yarra Centre has launched 100+ free online health classes accessible in your lounge room.
 Think new family activities to stay fit together.